Last Updated on 14 January 2026 by Cycloscope

 Amazing durability

-This cycling frame bag is another great budget choice for bikepacking, it’s durable and extremely water-resistant, made from a ripstop nylon laminated fabric with thermoplastic polyurethane coating.
+This cycling frame bag is another great budget choice for bikepacking.
+It’s durable and extremely water-resistant, made from a ripstop nylon laminated fabric with thermoplastic polyurethane coating.

 Thanks to the bag’s six available sizes, the Moosetreks Trail fits on any bike frame and has an even load balance, perfect for long cycling trips.